-Vacuums are fundamental to cleanroom cleanliness.
-They use HEPA or ULPA filters to capture and removes particles from the controlled environment.
+Cleanroom Vacuums are fundamental to cleanroom cleanliness.
+They use HEPA or ULPA filters to capture and remove particles from the controlled environment.
 Interchangeable attachments allow personnel to clean flat surfaces and hard-to-reach areas such as corners and crevices.
 Many are designed for hazardous dry or wet material clean-up with grounding wires and non-sparking motors to prevent explosions from dust or flammable liquids.

 Here are a few tips to help maintain the high standards of your cleanroom:

 - Employees should treat cleaning just as carefully as they would “normal” cleanroom operations.
 Proper gowning and slow, controlled movements limit introduction and disturbance of contaminants.

 - Avoid exposing your processes to outside contamination by ensuring that items coming into the cleanroom are cleaned/disinfected before entering.
 This includes, but is not limited to, equipment, tools, parts, and (the biggest offender) personnel.

 - Built-up cleaning fumes may also contribute to particle accumulation.
 To reduce this risk, keep fan/filter units operating while you clean.

 - If you’ve decided wet cleaning and/or dry transfer are the best options for your critical area, wipe/mop in a slow, controlled overlapping pattern that pushes the particles in the same direction as the room’s airflow.
 Using a rapid motion while wiping may charge the surface or equipment, producing electrostatic bonds that can attract particles.